xsjk/Elevator/README.md

 This launches the main application with:

 - Building panel for calling elevators
-- Two elevator panels for floor selection and door control
+- Multiple elevator panels for floor selection and door control (configurable count)
 - Real-time elevator visualization
 - Language switching (English/Chinese)